sudo-kraken/fantasy-dice-chamber/README.md

 - `GET /health` returns `{ "ok": true }`

+## Endpoint

+- `GET /health` for liveness checks

 ## Production notes

 - Use the eventlet worker for WebSocket support when running under Gunicorn.
 - If deploying behind a reverse proxy, enable ProxyFix or equivalent so that remote IPs and scheme are preserved.
+- Ensure WebSocket upgrade headers are passed through by your proxy.
+- Set a strong `GM_PASSWORD` if enabling GM features.

 ## Development